 Monster characters are really NPCs in disguise.
-An MC is programmed just like an NPC, but with monsters, they take on an additional form of intelligence-hunting and attacking PCs.
+MCs are programmed just like NPCs, but with monsters, they take on an additional form of intelligence-hunting and attack-ing PCs.

 Monsters can wander around, follow, evade, follow a route, and even stand still-just like normal NPCs.
 However, when a PC comes within range of a monster's attack range (physical or magical), that player becomes fair game.
 The monster will consistently attack nearby PCs until either the PCs are dead or the PCs leave the monster's attack range.